Start page

 Caucasian motives of the artifacts attract attention, which is noted by archaeologists.
 In particular, T-shaped linings are widespread in Crimea and the North Caucasus ( ibid , 26).
 Metal products could not belong to the Slavs, who at that time were distinguished by technological backwardness in metalworking (NEFEDOV SERGEY.
 2010: 86).

-From historical sources it is known that in the 9th cen. the Magyars populated Levedia, which was somewhere between the Don and the Dnieper.
-In any case, this is not far from the ancestral home of the Hungarians, wрerefrom they migrated in two directions at different times – along the Volga to the Kama region and to the Northern Black Sea coast.
-Initially, some of them moved north along the right bank of the Volga.
-This path is marked by such toponyms:
+From historical sources it is known that in the 9th cen. the Magyars populated Levedia, somewhere between the Don and the Dnieper.
+In any case, this is not far from the ancestral home of the Hungarians, which was noted by Constantine Porphyrogenitus, who called the Magyars Turks:

 Karnovar (Карновар), a village in the Neverkinsky district of Penza Region – Hung. káron vár "ruined fortress".